 In 1970, the most ambitious "Operation Flood"( often called the "White Revolution") was launched in three stages, it increased the number of milk sheds and connected them with the entire country while boosting dairy cooperatives and helping them expand their network infrastructure.

-Today, India is not only self-sufficient in milk production but also boasts the world's largest dairy-producing industry (24% of global milk production) and largest dairy herd (over 300 million bovines).
-The success of Operation Flood is not just about huge production; it has also helped millions of farmers diversify their income sources.
-Advancements in veterinary services and industry have also helped cattle have a healthy and long survivability while increasing the production of dairy.
+Today, India is not only self-sufficient in milk production but also boasts the world's largest dairy-producing industry (24% of global milk production) and largest dairy herd (over 307.42 million bovines as of 2024).
+Operation Flood's success is not just about huge production; it has also helped millions of farmers diversify their income sources.
+Advancements in veterinary services and industry have also helped cattle have healthy and long survivability while increasing dairy production.

 Thus India has achieved self-sufficiency and has created its own model for dairy and its allied industries.
 India produces the largest amount of milk in the world, but it also has the largest demand for dairy products in the world; most of the consumption is made at home, and little is left for export.
 Therefore, India’s share in global milk exports is very low (only 0.36%).
 Although India’s dairy exports have grown considerably in the last few years, there is much more potential and many more ways to grow the Indian dairy industry.